ArtikLamartik/NimLib/CONTRIBUTING.md

 ### Found a bug or have a question?

 No worries  that's what issues are for!
-Head over to GitHub and slap on the right label:
+Head over to GitHub Issues and slap on the right label:

 | Label | Description |
 |-------|-------------|